By Claude Mills: Staff Reporter

 Properly used, jealousy can enrich relationships, spark passion and amplify

 commitment.
-But its playing with fire, because menneed to protect their
+But its playing with fire, because men

 ego can cause them to impulsively end a relationship if they feel betrayed.